VBlesius/RHRT/Paper/RHRT.md

 More examples and a detailed description of the objects and functions can be found in the [vignette](https://github.com/VBlesius/RHRT/blob/main/RHRT/vignettes/rhrt-vignette.md) of the package.

 # Acknowledgements
-I am sincerely grateful to [Christopher Schölzel](https://orcid.org/0000-0001-8627-0594) for testing the package and providing excellent input through the course of its development.
+We are sincerely grateful to [Christopher Schölzel](https://orcid.org/0000-0001-8627-0594) for testing the package and providing excellent input through the course of its development.

 # References